Cost to Supply and Lay Artificial Grass

 - Waste disposal of the old lawn or garden waste etc. is included.

 - We’ve also calculated a cost per square metre, handy for those of you wanting to calculate a price quickly.

 We’ve published prices for both a small garden and also a larger garden; the prices vary as smaller gardens cost more per square metre.

-Our artificial lawn price guide is below; the figures were updated in 2020 and refect what landscape gardeners are currently quoting for this type of garden project.
+Our artificial lawn price guide is below; the figures were updated in 2021 and reflect what landscape gardeners are currently quoting for this type of garden project.

 Please remember that the prices came from both small and large firms from various locations around the UK.